Dagic-zewdu/random-string/README.md

 * length: define the length of the output default 16   [Optional]

-* insertSymbol - to use Symbols when generatig random string output  [Optional]
+* insert Symbol: to use Symbols when generatig random string output  [Optional]

 * charset: